Back to the BOAP Web Page

 Sermon delivered at the General Conference of the Church at Nauvoo, Ill. on Saturday April 8, 1843

-Sources: William Clayton Report [this is not Clayton's original report - it is a combination (by Thomas Bullock) of Clayton and Richards reports], Joseph Smith diary (Willard Richards) and Franklin D. Richards' "Scriptural Items"
+Sources: William Clayton's fusion of his own report and the Joseph Smith diary (Willard Richards); Clayton Report; Joseph Smith diary (Willard Richards) and Franklin D. Richards' "Scriptural Items"

 Pray for the Speaker